 Dunn is a somewhat small city located in the state of North Carolina.
-With a population of 9,723 people and four constituent neighborhoods, Dunn is the 97th largest community in North Carolina.
+With a population of 8,434 people and five constituent neighborhoods, Dunn is the 108th largest community in North Carolina.

 Dunn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dunn is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dunn who work in sales jobs (11.92%), office and administrative support (11.60%), and management occupations (9.65%).
+Overall, Dunn is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dunn who work in sales jobs (16.08%), teaching (11.78%), and office and administrative support (8.83%).

-The percentage of adults in Dunn who are college-educated is close to the national average for all communities of 21.84%: 18.39% of the adults in Dunn have a bachelor's degree or advanced degree.
+In terms of college education, Dunn is nearly on par with the US average for all cities of 21.84%: 19.19% of adults 25 and older in Dunn have a bachelor's degree or advanced degree.

-The per capita income in Dunn in 2010 was $20,180, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,720 for a family of four.
+The per capita income in Dunn in 2018 was $22,576, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $90,304 for a family of four.
 However, Dunn contains both very wealthy and poor people as well.

 Dunn is an extremely ethnically-diverse city.
 The people who call Dunn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dunn include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Dunn include English, Irish, Scots-Irish, German, and Scottish.

 The most common language spoken in Dunn is English.
 Other important languages spoken here include Spanish and French.